iriusrisk/startleft/docs/startleft-processors/diagram/Visio-Mapping.md

 dataflows: []
 ```

 Each of these arrays contains the information for mapping shapes into TrustZones, Components or Dataflows, respectively.
+Also note that all three are mandatory and have to be included in each mapping file, even if they only contain an empty array.

 ### Mapping TrustZones
 The [OTM standard](../../Open-Threat-Model-(OTM).md) defines that every component in the threat model must have a
-parent, so you must be sure that the mapping file contains a mapping entry for all the TrustZones present in the
+parent, so you must make sure that the mapping file contains a mapping entry for all the TrustZones present in the
 diagram as well as a default one so, if no parent can be calculated for a component, it can fall into this default
 TrustZone.
 ```yaml